Bear Spray vs. Pepper Spray: Which Is The Best For Self Defense?

 Most civilian pepper sprays contain up to 1.33%, which means they’re somewhat weaker.
 However, there is no national body governing commercial pepper sprays, and some advertised products claim to contain more, although this is often ambiguous.

-This Pepper Reinforcement Spray says it contains 10% OC yet only 1.33% capsaicinoids.
+This Pepper Reinforcement Spray contains 10% OC yet only 1.33% capsaicinoids.
 These figures are somewhat misleading as the percentage content of OC doesn’t necessarily increase the potency of the spray.
 OC is the “oily resin derivative from capsicums,” whereas the capsaicinoids are the active ingredients within that oily resin.

 It is, therefore, possible to have a pepper spray with an OC content of 10%, but where the capsaicinoid content of that OC is just 0.1mg/g.
-That would then be weaker than a pepper spray with an OC content of 1.33%, but whose OC contains a capsaicinoid content of 60mg/g.
+That would then be weaker than a pepper spray with an OC content of 1.33% but whose OC contains a capsaicinoid content of 60mg/g.

 As a paper by the National Institute of Justice notes,